 During your MOT, the tester will decide whether your view of the road is obstructed.
 To do this, they will check your windscreen for any cracks, inspect your wipers to ensure they’re in good condition, and look at the level of your washer fluid.
 Therefore, you should ensure that everything is in working order — you don’t want to end up paying for another MOT for something as simple as not replacing your wipers.

-Your windscreen wipers should be changed every six to 12 months.
+As said by a car dealership in Las Vegas , our windscreen wipers should be changed every six to 12 months.
 Although, if they’re making unusual noises, leave streaks on your windscreen, and look worse for wear, it’s wise to change them sooner.
 If you’ve never done this before, check out Lookers’ guide to changing your windscreen wipers, which will tell you everything you need to know.